NREL/pysam/docs/index.rst

 yourself with SAM.
 If you are not already familiar with SAM, it is recommended you install it, and run a simulation of interest to you.
 SAM is a graphical user interface to the SAM Simulation Core library of models.
 Using it provides an easy introduction to the simulations that can be done using the library.
 PySAM is a python interface to the same SAM Simulation Core that allows you to customize SAM for your specific needs.

 There is a lot of data needed to run a SAM simulation.
 Entering that data with assignment statements in PySAM can be tedious.
-One way too get a full set of data is to load the default setup.
+One way to get a full set of data is to load the default setup.
 This is good if your situation is close to the default.
 Often, however, this is not the case.
-Fortunately when your setup is significantly different that the default, you can enter the data using the SAM graphical user interface, and save that data to a JSON file, which can then be loaded by PySAM.
+Fortunately when your setup is significantly different than the default, you can enter the data using the SAM graphical user interface, and save that data to a JSON file, which can then be loaded by PySAM.
 You can then modify and use the data in PySAM with python as needed.

-Though SAM is one
-program, it is made up of a number of simulation modules that are run sequentially by the SAM graphical user interface.
+Though SAM is one program, it is made up of a number of simulation modules that are run sequentially by the SAM graphical user interface.
 The particular modules that are run are determined by the type of simulation you are doing.
 In general, technology models are followed by financial models.
 For example,